 Consideration should always be given to nearby residents and any noise/music should be at a reasonable level so as not to disturb neighbours.

 Lancashire County Council Highways Team is responsible for public highways within the Burnley Borough.
 If you are planning to close your street, a Temporary Traffic Regulation Order may need to be put in place.
-Complete our event notification form (it’s a big form.
-We use it for all events big and small – you only need to complete relevant sections for a street party, giving us the key details) and we’ll get in touch about closing the road in partnership with the highways authority, Lancashire County Council.
+Please complete an Event Notification form if you would like to request a road closure.

 Although there is no legal requirement to have public liability insurance, you may think that it is a good idea to have some in place, further advice can be found at edenprojectcommunities.com.